 Aircraft Purchases.
 As of June 30, 2011, we had placed orders for 16 new helicopters, consisting of two Eurocopter EC225 heavy helicopters, nine AgustaWestland AW139 medium helicopters and five AgustaWestland AW169 medium helicopters.
 One of the EC225s is scheduled to be delivered in 2011 and one in 2012.
-Six of the AW139s are scheduled to be delivered in 2011 and three in 2012.
+One of the AW139s was delivered in August 2011, five are scheduled to be delivered later in 2011 and three in 2012.
 Delivery dates for the AW169s have yet to be determined.
 In addition, we had outstanding options to purchase up to an additional 15 AW139 medium helicopters.
 If these options are exercised, the helicopters will be delivered beginning in 2012 through 2015.
+On August 10, 2011, we entered into a commitment to purchase three Eurocopter EC135 helicopters, one of which was delivered in August 2011 and the remaining two are scheduled to be delivered later in 2011.
 We expect to finance these acquisition costs through a combination of cash on hand, cash provided by operation activities and borrowings under our revolving credit facility.